-Similar to nearby Proper Order in its use of simple colours, Love Supreme makes a dramatic statement in black and white- Stoneybatter has arrived and is now home to one of Dublin’s best coffee shops.
+Similar to nearby Proper Order in its use of simple colours, Love Supreme makes a dramatic statement in black and white.
+Stoneybatter has arrived and plays host to one of Dublin’s best coffee shops.
 This is indeed an address that coffee and chocolate connoisseurs should seek out.
 Black coffees here cost €2.80, milk coffees €3.10, the daily brew (filter coffee brewed by the litre) also €3.10 and freshly brewed filter coffees prepared using a V60 cost €4.50.
-On my visit I opted for the latter, which was a choice between a tea-like Ethiopian or an intense Kenyan.
-Apart from the great coffee, Love Supreme also stocks speciality chocolate from around the world, a perfect accompaniment for their high-end coffees.
-Although it may be a little out of the way, it is more than worth a trip.
+On my visit, I opted for the latter, which was a choice between a tea-like Ethiopian or an intense Kenyan.
+Apart from the great coffee, Love Supreme also stocks speciality chocolate from around the world.
+This is the perfect accompaniment for their high-end coffees.
+Although it may be a little out of the way, Love Supreme is more than worth a trip.

 57 Manor Street, Stoneybatter